haziqsumaid/studio/README.md

     ```

 3.  **Set up environment variables:**
     Create a `.env.local` file in the root of the project and add any necessary environment variables.
-For example, for the Genkit AI features to work, you might need Google AI API keys:
+For example:
     ```env
-    GOOGLE_API_KEY=your_google_api_key_here
     # NEXT_PUBLIC_SITE_URL=http://localhost:3000 (for local dev)
     # NEXT_PUBLIC_SITE_URL=https://yourdomain.com (for production)
+    # GITHUB_USERNAME=yourgithubusername (optional, if you implement dynamic contributions)
     ```
-    Refer to Genkit and Google AI documentation for more details on obtaining API keys.

 4.  **Run the development server:**
     ```bash